Lighthouses of Gabon

 South of Cape Lopez, the coast of Gabon faces southwest on the open Atlantic Ocean; north of the cape the coast faces northwest on the Gulf of Guinea.
 In the north of the country, the Gabon Estuary, formed by the Komo and Ebe Rivers, provides a sheltered harbor for the capital, Libreville.
 Port Gentil, in the lee of Cape Lopez, is the country's second international port.

-Aids to navigation in Gabon are maintained by the Office
+Aids to navigation in Gabon are maintained by the national port authority, the Office

 des Ports et Rades du Gabon (OPRAG).
 Libreville, Owendo, and Port-Gentil